Jelly-Pudding/ereddicator/README.md

 5. Run the `ereddicator.exe` file by double-clicking it.
 You may see `Windows protected your PC`.
 Just click on `More Info` and then click `Run anyway`.
 6. A terminal will open.
 Do not close it and make sure it stays open when you use Ereddicator.
 7. A GUI window will also open.
 Enter your Reddit API credentials into it.
+   * **For traditional Reddit accounts**:
      * If you use Two-Factor Authentication, enter your 2FA code in the "Two Factor Code" field.
 If you don't use 2FA, leave this field as is.
+     * Enter your username, password, and API credentials
+   * **For users who use Reddit's "Login with Google"**:
+     * Select the "OAuth (Google Login)" option at the top
+     * Enter your `client_id` and `client_secret`
+     * Click "Authorise with Reddit" - this will open a browser window
+     * Log in to Reddit through Google in the browser and authorise the application
+     * Once authorised, you'll be redirected back to Ereddicator
-7. After you successfully authenticate, a new window opens.
+8. After you successfully authenticate, a new window opens.
 In this window, you can configure your preferences.
-8. Click "Start Content Removal" to begin the process.
+9. Click "Start Content Removal" to begin the process.

 ## Instructions (for Python Users)